jparanda/code-challenge/code-problems/README.md

-This project have code challenges that I had been resolved to practice algorithms
+This project have code challenges that I have been resolved to practice algorithms